JuliaDebug/Gallium.jl/README.md

 - `breakpoint(f, sig)`, e.g. `breakpoint(gcd, Tuple{Int,Int})` will set a breakpoint on entry to all methods matching the given signature.
 - `breakpoint(f)` will set a breakpoint on entry to any method of `f`
 - `breakpoint(file::AbstractString, line)` will set a breakpoint at line `line` in any file that contains `file` as a substring.
+- `breakpoint_on_error()`.
+Will set a breakpoint that triggers whenever an error is thrown in julia code.

 You may use `Gallium.list_breakpoints()` to list all set breakpoints, and `enable(bp), disable(bp), remove(bp)` to enable/disable or remove breakpoints.